 The dark matter-black hole system involves the interaction between a black hole immersed in a dark matter background, eventually forming a stable system.
 This system is considered the most plausible model in the universe, making the investigation of the Weak Cosmic Censorship Conjecture (WCCC) significant.
 The WCCC is a fundamental hypothesis in black hole physics, although its correctness has not been conclusively proven yet and there is no rigorous mathematical formula to support it.
 However, studying the WCCC is crucial for delving into the underlying physical nature behind the event horizon of black holes.
 If the WCCC is violated, it would aid physicists in gaining a deeper understanding of the characteristics of highly curved regions within black holes, ultimately revealing profound laws and phenomena within black hole physics.

-In this paper, we investigated the incidence of both test particles and scalar fields into a Kerr-like black hole with perfect fluid dark matter.
-We explored whether the event horizon of the black hole is disrupted under extreme and near-extreme conditions, in order to test the validity of the Weak Cosmic Censorship Conjecture (WCCC) for this class of Kerr black holes.
+In this paper, we investigated the incidence of both a test particle and a scalar field into a Kerr-like black hole with perfect fluid dark matter.
+We explored whether the event horizon of the black hole is disrupted under extremal and near-extremal conditions, in order to test the validity of the Weak Cosmic Censorship Conjecture (WCCC) for the Kerr-like black hole.